zamfofex/dummyette/documentation/chess.md

 This property will be the piece’s name, e.g. `"white pawn"`, `"black pawn"`, etc. `piece.name === piece.color + " " + piece.type`

-`getPieceName(piece)`
----

-Deprecated alias for `piece.name`.
-If the given argument does not represent a piece, this will return `undefined`.

 `pieceList`
 ---